 Count Your Change: Some dishonest cashiers will shortchange you.
 This is more prevalent in Eastern Europe where the money is so foreign to Westerners.

 Internet Cafes: Hostels often charge a lot to use their internet.
 I’ve seen $10/hr.
 There are many internet cafes that charge about 1€-2€/hr.

-NEVER Use Credit Card In A Payphone: NEVER!
+NEVER Use Credit Cards In A Payphone: NEVER!
 Many European payphones allow you to pay for calls with your credit card.
 Unless you like paying $50/minute you should avoid this at all costs.
 I know someone who racked up $150 bill from 3 calls that never even went through.

 Free Days: Some museums have free days.
-I think every national museum in Paris is free one Sunday each month.
+I think almost every national museum in Paris is free one Sunday each month.